lifo101/typeahead-bundle/README.md

 {{ form_row(form.users, { attr: { placeholder: 'Add another user ...'}, widget_addon: {type: 'append', 'icon': 'user'}}) }}
 ```

-##Notes##
+## Notes

 This bundle renders its form elements in standard Symfony style.
-You will have to override the form blocks to get the proper Bootstrap styles applied.
-I strongly suggest something like [mopa/bootstrap-bundle](https://packagist.org/packages/mopa/bootstrap-bundle) that will override the symfony form templates with proper Bootstrap versions automatically for you.
+You will have to override the form blocks to get the
+proper Bootstrap styles applied.
+I strongly suggest something like
+[braincrafted/bootstrap-bundle](https://github.com/braincrafted/bootstrap-bundle) that will override the symfony form
+templates with proper Bootstrap versions automatically for you.